squid-cache/squid-cache.github.io/SquidFaq/ContentAdaptation.rst

 == Client Streams ==

-Squid3 sources include [/ProgrammingGuide/ClientStreams Client Streams] classes designed for embedded server-side includes (ESI).
+Squid3 sources include [:ProgrammingGuide/ClientStreams:ClientStreams] classes designed for embedded server-side includes (ESI).
 A Client Streams node has access to the HTTP response message being received from the origin server or being fetched from the cache.
 By modifying Squid code, new nodes performing custom content adaptation may be added.
 Client Streams are limited to response modification.

- '''Pros''': Fast, integrated, mostly Squid sources independent.
+ '''Pros''': Fast, integrated.

- '''Cons''': Limited API documentation, lack of support, cannot adapt requests, dependent on Squid (installation, license, and some code modification).
+ '''Cons''': Limited API documentation, lack of support, cannot adapt requests, dependent on Squid (installation, code, license).

-Unfortunately, Client Streams creators have not been actively participating in Squid development for a while, little API [/ProgrammingGuide/ClientStreams documentation] is available, and the long-term sustainability of the code is uncertain.
+Unfortunately, Client Streams creators have not been actively participating in Squid development for a while, little API [:ProgrammingGuide/ClientStreams:documentation] is available, and the long-term sustainability of the code is uncertain.
 Custom Client Streams code integrated with Squid may need to be licensed under GPL.